 - Cover and simmer for fifteen to twenty minutes, until the water is absorbed.
 In the meantime, chop your celery and parsley.
 Once it’s done, remove from heat and fluff the quinoa with a fork.

 - Drain the quinoa and transfer to a mixing bowl.
-While it is still hot, mix in the celery, olive oil, vinegar, allspice and salt and pepper.
+While it is still hot, mix in the celery, olive oil, vinegar, garlic, allspice and salt and pepper.
 Stir to combine, and leave it to cool completely, or close to it.

 - Once cool, add the parsley, celery leaves and pomegranate arils.
 Taste and adjust seasonings if necessary (more vinegar or salt and pepper), then serve.